Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Discussion

+Next, we address the difference between wide and narrow FNNs.
+We continue to emphasize the homeomorphic property by using a two-dimensional toy task, as shown in Figure~\ref{fig:experiments2d}(a).
+The task is to construct a homeomorphism that maps points A, B, C, and D to points A', B', C', and D', respectively.
+A mesh grid is provided to illustrate the effect of the constructed map.
+Figures~\ref{fig:experiments2d}(b) and \ref{fig:experiments2d}(c) show the results of a wide ReLU FNN (one hidden layer, width = 100) and a narrow leaky-ReLU FNN (width = 2, depth = 5), respectively.
+The wide FNN is randomly initialized, while the narrow FNN is initialized according to the structure studied in this paper.
+Both FNNs are trained using the Adam optimizer \cite{kingma2014adam} with a learning rate of 0.001.
+It is clear that the learned wide FNN does not always satisfy the requirements of a diffeomorphism.

+From a training perspective, it is important to highlight the difference between the FNN constructed in this paper and an FNN trained from scratch.
+The FNN we construct preserves the homeomorphic property of flow maps because we use a nonsingular weight matrix in each layer.
+However, nonsingularity is not guaranteed during the training process.
+One way to address this issue is to check the singularity of the weight matrices and perturb any singular matrices to make them nonsingular during training.
+In fact, if the weight matrix becomes singular, the leaky-ReLU network loses both the homeomorphic property and its approximation power.
+Therefore, monitoring and addressing singularity could play a crucial role in the training process. }

-Finally, we want to note that our results only focus on the approximation ability.
-It is interesting to analyze the approximation rate.
-In addition, it is also interesting to compare the FNN discretization to the ResNet discretization such as the required number of neurons and evaluation efficiency.
-These topics are beyond the scope of this paper, which we leave as future works.
+Finally, we want to note that the results in this paper only focus on the approximation ability of FNNs.
+It would be interesting to analyze the approximation rate.
+For one-dimensional cases, we estimate the required depth in Remark~\ref{remark:L_bound_1d}.
+For higher dimensional cases, such estimation is challenging.
+In Lemma~\ref{th:split_approach}, we estimate the number of splitting steps $n = O({J \tau c^2 e^{\tilde L \tau}}/{(\tilde L\varepsilon)})$ with $J=Nd$ for the splitting in (\ref{eq:splitting_of_tilde_v}).
+However, this is far from giving the required depth $L$ because it is also affected by the approximation in Step 1 and Step 3 provided in Section~\ref{sec:main}.
+Systemly studying this topic is beyond the scope of this paper.
+We leave it as future work.